 A topical survey of the dramatic events occurring in the 20th century, including two world wars, Bolshevism, Fascism, a bipolar world and the process of emerging nations.

 Topics change each term.
 The seminars are taught by different members of the department and acquaint the student with the nature of historical inquiry and the use of primary sources.
 Can be repeated for credit.

 A detailed and intensive study of the art and the science of the writing of history.
 Lectures, discussions and class reports.
 Students are urged to take this course offered in the January Term.

-Prerequisite: junior or senior standing or consent of instructor.
-Upon request.
+Prerequisite: Junior or senior standing or consent of instructor.

 This course is required of every student majoring in history and is to demonstrate the research, writing and analytical skills of the graduating senior.
 To be taken in the first or second term of the senior year, this research paper will provide evidence of what the student has learned by having been a history major in terms of knowledge, skills and insights.
 The topic of the paper will be selected by the student in consultation with a faculty advisor.

 Credit given for students employed by historical agencies, museums and similar institutions.
 Students must recognize and demonstrate the connection between their academic studies and their field experience in regular reports to the faculty supervisor.
 Recommended for students intending to pursue employment in museums and foundations or graduate work in museum studies/local history.